The day Nick Makoha realised he was going to become a father, he also realised he had no idea how to be one…

 There is in Makoha’s work an intriguing balance between the immediate and the stately that fits his material and offers possibilities for expansion and further exploration.
 All that – his personal history, the history of his country and the leaving of it – suggests to me a talent at the beginning of a genuinely important road.

-My Father and Other Superheroes is all about rejection and acceptance, exploring these through three aspect of human physic: the inner child; the here and now (the present voice); and fantasy…
+My Father and Other Superheroes is about rejection and acceptance, exploring these through three aspect of human psyche: the inner child; the here and now (the present voice); and fantasy.

-We as the audience, witness the journey of nick, unpacking his personal history to unlock the keys to fatherhood.
-We are all heroes and heroines to our children and we all are.
+We as the audience witness the journey of Nick, unpacking his personal history to unlock the keys to fatherhood.
+We are all heroes and heroines to our children.

 by Jo Beggs